RitAgarwal/Basic-Banking-System/README.md

 Database contains two Tables- Users Table & Transaction Table

 1.User table have basic fields such as name, email & current balance.
-2.Transaction table records all transfers happened along with their time.
+2.Transaction table records all transfers happened.

 Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select receiver > View all Users.